 The alternative is hiding, conceding or pulling out, which is in fact very narcissistic and arrogant.
 Why?
-The subconscious reason to not show your boundaries could be that: “you want to retain a friendly relationship” (assuming the other will respond immaturely) “your problems are too unique to understand” (narcissistic belief), or “I don’t want to see the other upset” (assuming the other will not have the spine to conduct hurt feelings).
+The subconscious reason to not show our boundaries could be that: “I want to retain a friendly relationship” (assuming the other will respond immaturely) “my problems are too unique to understand” (narcissistic belief), or “I don’t want to see the other upset” (assuming the other will not have the spine to conduct hurt feelings).

-Every time you notice that people overstep your boundary, sniff your armpits, write down why you put up with it and see if it is in fact arrogant or narcissistic, and ultimately is an expression of fear.
+When I nowadays notice that people overstep my boundary, I sniff your armpits and check why you put up with it and see if it is in fact arrogant or narcissistic of me, and ultimately is an expression of fear.

-All the above tips are completely useless if you don’t sniff your armpits and be completely honest with yourself.
+All the above tips are completely useless if we don’t sniff our armpits and be completely honest with ourselves.
 No one is free of bullshit and believing that your truth will stand the test of time is bullshit.
 Same goes for these 10 tips.
 I am sure that ten years from now, I will cringe, reading my bloated, self-aggrandising and brash advice.

 That brings me to the second part of radical honesty, once you know you are full of bullshit, express that bullshit, in full honesty, with humour and a sense of relativity.
 According Dr Brad Blanton, author of Radical Honesty, it will release a lot of stress and can avoid a lot of stress related illnesses.

-I hope the 10 tips will inspire you to see where you are not taking full responsibility for your life yet.
-Where you still hold on to the belief that things are happening to you and where you complain, blame or hide yourself.
+I hope the 10 tips will inspire people to see where we are not taking full responsibility for your life yet.
+Where we still hold on to the belief that things are happening to you and where you complain, blame or hide ourselves.
 If you have become curious, I am happy to meet you again on this website.
-Here you will find several courses; some more light, such as “The Art of Dirty Talking”, some very practical, such as “The Art of Handling Fights and Drama”, and some very intense and challenging such as “Mental Bootcamp for Men”.